holpet/sudoku/README.md

 Sudoku is a game, in which a player is asked to fill in numbers on a 9x9 board by adhering to specific rules - number can't be repeated both horizontally and vertically and in a 3x3 board square.
 Since such a game can be hard to solve by humans
 (especially with decreasing number of clues - the least being 17 for a human to successfully solve the puzzle), an artificial solver can help.<br />

-Project was written in python using the pygame library.<br/>
+Project was written in python using the PyGame library.<br/>

 • The user will be able to generate a random sudoku game or insert their own one by hand (which will be automatically validated and ready to play once the implemented algorithm confirms the game is solvable).<br />
 • The player moves on the board by mouse clicking and using keyboard.<br />